 How does a debt relief program affect your credit?

-Debt relief programs can have a positive and negative effect on credit scores, depending on each individual’s circumstances.
+Debt relief programs can positively and negatively affect a person’s credit score, depending on each person’s circumstances.

 How does debt settlement affect your credit score?

 If you’re behind on your credit card monthly payments, your credit score has already been negatively affected.

 As your debts are settled and paid off one by one on a debt settlement program, you may start to see an improvement in your credit score.

 On the other side of the coin; if you’re current on your monthly payments before entering into a debt settlement program, your credit score will continue to drop until your accounts are sent to a debt collection agency.
 As your debts are then settled and paid off, one by one, you may see an improvement in your credit score.

 If you want to increase your credit score while on a debt settlement program you need to have other credit accounts outside of the program that you are paying every month. (i.e., car payment or mortgage payment, and other credit cards)